graphql/graphql-spec/spec/Section 3 -- Type System.md

          2. Let {implementedFieldType} be the return type of {implementedField}.
          3. {IsValidImplementationFieldType(fieldType, implementedFieldType)}
             must be {true}.
+      6. {field} must be a Oneof Field if and only if {implementedField} is a Oneof Field.

 IsValidImplementationFieldType(fieldType, implementedFieldType):
   1. If {fieldType} is a Non-Null type: